mollie/commercetools/extension/tests/component/README.md

 This does not call the commercetools nor mollie API directly.
 The requests are intercepted and mock responses returned, using [nock](https://github.com/nock/nock).

-These tests show us that our individual functions are working as expected together & give as Regression Tests once journeys are completed.
+These tests show us that our individual functions are working as expected together & act as Regression Tests once journeys are completed.

 ## Running the tests